Institute-of-Loving-Kindness/Legalize-Psychedelics-DAO-Proposal/README.md

 1) Mental Health Crisis: The DAO addresses the widespread mental health crisis by advocating for the legalization of psychedelic medicine, providing innovative and effective solutions to improve mental health outcomes.
 2) Evidence-Based Medicine: The DAO promotes evidence-based practices and policies for the responsible use of psychedelics in therapy, collaborating with experts to develop guidelines and best practices.
-3)Social Justice and Equity: The DAO advocates for policy reform to address the unjust criminalization and stigmatization of psychedelics, striving for equitable access to therapy for all individuals.
+3) Social Justice and Equity: The DAO advocates for policy reform to address the unjust criminalization and stigmatization of psychedelics, striving for equitable access to therapy for all individuals.
-4)Economic Benefits: Legalizing psychedelic medicine creates economic opportunities through regulated industries, generating jobs and contributing to local and national economies.
+4) Economic Benefits: Legalizing psychedelic medicine creates economic opportunities through regulated industries, generating jobs and contributing to local and national economies.
-5)Public Health and Harm Reduction: The DAO supports the integration of psychedelic therapy within healthcare systems, promoting public health and harm reduction strategies for safer use.
+5) Public Health and Harm Reduction: The DAO supports the integration of psychedelic therapy within healthcare systems, promoting public health and harm reduction strategies for safer use.

 ### 6. Is this Legal to fund?